kubedb/docs/docs/guides/elasticsearch/x-pack/disable-xpack.md

 # Disable X-Pack Plugin

-Databases are precious.
-Definitely, you will not want to left your production database unprotected.
-Hence, KubeDB automates xpack configuration.
+You data is precious.
+Definitely, you will not want to leave your production database unprotected.
+Hence, KubeDB automates Elasticsearch X-Pack configuration.
 It provides you authentication, authorization and TLS security.
 However, you can disable X-Pack security.
-You have to set `spec.enableSecurity` field of Elasticsearch object to `false`.
+You have to set `spec.disableSecurity` field of Elasticsearch object to `true`.

 This tutorial will show you how to disable X-Pack security for Elasticsearch database in KubeDB.